Former UK Athletics performance director Neil Black dies aged 60

 Former UK Athletics performance director Neil Black has died aged 60, the governing body has announced.

+He coached Sir Mo Farah from 2011 to 2017, during which time the distance runner won four Olympic and six World Championship gold medals in the 5,000 metres and 10,000m.

+Black left as UKA performance director in October 2019, after seven years in the role, following Great Britain’s disappointing showing in the World Athletics Championships in Doha and amid controversy over his support for banned US coach Alberto Salazar.

-A British Athletics statement read: “British Athletics is shocked and saddened to confirm the loss of our friend and former colleague Neil Black who passed away suddenly at the weekend.
+A statement on UKA’s website read: “British Athletics is shocked and saddened to confirm the loss of our friend and former colleague Neil Black who passed away suddenly at the weekend.

 “Neil loved the sport of athletics and dedicated his life to supporting athletes – as a world class physiotherapist, as head of sport science, and then in recent years as Performance Director for British Athletics.